GlobalLink Web navigation logo

 Great Translation

-Key Elements of High-Quality Translation
+Key Elements for Evaluating Translation Quality

 Key elements of high-quality translation

-Core Accuracy
+Linguistic Accuracy

 Cultural Sensitivity